 From a biological perspective, minor variations in the number of (myo) fibroblast cells, and in the density of signaling molecules and collagen, already initialises wound healing in which contraction appears for 100 days.
 If there is a disruption in the distribution of collagen, the skin recovers this almost immediately.
 However, this process takes longer than for signaling molecules, for example.
-Further, local displacements in the skin are either in the direction toward the center of the wound or in the direction of the boundary of the wound.
+Further, local displacements in the skin are in the direction toward the center of the wound or in the direction of the boundary of the wound.

-Next, in the second, third and fourth (k = 1, 5, 10) simulations we take $\delta_c = 2 \times 10^{-4}$ cm6/(cells g day) and $\mu = 100$ (N day)/cm2 and simulate for 1200 days (not shown).
+Next, in the second, third and fourth (k=1,5,10) simulations we take $\delta_c=2\times 10^{-4}\,\mathrm{cm}^6/(\mathrm{cells~g~day})$ and $\mu=100$ (N day)/cm and simulate for 1200 days

+(not shown).
 While running these simulations, at first the constituents (almost) reach their equilibria.
-For k = 1, the signaling molecule density reaches the equilibrium around day 250, the fibroblast distribution changes towards equilibrium until day 650, the myofibroblast distribution reaches equilibrium around day 390, and the collagen density around day 650 as well.
-Further, both the displacement velocity and effective strain density reache equilibria within 15 days.
+For k=1, the signaling molecule density reaches the equilibrium around day 250, the fibroblast distribution changes towards equilibrium until day 650, the myofibroblast distribution reaches equilibrium around day 390, and the collagen density around day 650 as well.
+Further, both the displacement velocity and effective strain density reach equilibria within 15 days.
 However, from day 660, the signaling molecule density increases and starts decreasing around day 753.
-The fibroblast distribution decreases after day 650 and starts increasing around day 638, and starts decreasing again around day 704.
+The fibroblast distribution decreases after day 650 and starts increasing around day 745 again.
+The myofibroblast distribution also increases, which happens around day 638, and starts decreasing again around day 704.
 Shortly after the collagen density seems to reach equilibrium around day 650, the density explodes and does not start decreasing.
 Because of singular matrices, we ended this simulation.
 The Picard iterations did not converge and because of NaN's in all the solutions, there were no plots available anymore.
-The same is seen where k = 5, 10.
+We see the same where k=5, 10.